-Important Factors to Assess when Selecting an Order Picking Cart
+Important Factors to Assess When Selecting A Warehouse Picking Cart

 When looking to utilize carts in your operation, you need to evaluate your inventory characteristics and picking processes.
 Analyzing these will help determine what type of cart will be best for your application.

 What items are you storing?
 What is their weight, shape, and size?

 It’s very important that your warehouse picking carts can adequately house and transport your products.
 Most picking carts have a capacity between 1,200 lbs. and 3,600 lbs. and, depending on the number of shelves, have an average clearance between 11” and 17”.
 It’s important to keep this in mind while searching for a picking cart if your products are heavier and/or larger.